-Measurements of Progress among Lower 'Special' Classes-In the Lower School, 'specials' such as physical education, music, art, science, foreign language and technology are measured with a developmental assessment for students in Kindergarten and Grades 1-4 indicating progress towards mastery of subject-specific skills and objectives.
+Measurements of Progress among Lower 'Specialty Area' Classes-In the Lower School, 'specialty area classes' such as physical education, music, art, STEAM, world language and digital technology are measured with a develop- mental assessment for students in Kindergarten and Grades 1-4 indicating progress towards mastery of subject-specific skills and objectives.
 Letter grades will not be assigned until Grade 5.